stacks-network/docs/src/pages/stacks-blockchain/integrate-stacking.md

 ## Step 7: Display stacking history (optional)

--> How to obtain info: previous lock-ups, durations, dates, and rewards?
+-> Coming soon: how to obtain info previous lock-ups, durations, dates, and rewards?

 ## Notes on delegation

--> How to enable Stacking delegation?
+-> Coming soon: how to enable Stacking delegation?